videowhisper/videowhisper-webrtc/README.md

   );

 ```
 Properties are JSON encoded, for accounts and plans.
+Some fields like contactId, created, meta are used with external integration and may not be required for your project.

 Sample test data showcasing supported properties:
 ```